kevinrobinson/mobile-learning-experience/README.md

 ## Overview
-This is primary focused on the student learning experience, with only the initial steps of a teacher interface, which I'll show after.
-So it's try to get at things like:
+This is primary focused on the student learning experience, with only the initial steps of a teacher experience.
+So it's mostly trying to get at things like:

 ![student-learning-experience](doc/student-learning-experience.png)